Back to Insights

 Partner, TULA Capital Ventures

-"Having backed over 50 companies across seed through growth stages, I've seen venture capital at its best—enabling founders to build category-defining companies—and at its worst—creating misaligned incentives that destroy founder motivation and company culture.
-The difference almost always comes down to partner selection and mutual expectation setting from day one."
+"Having backed over 50 companies across seed through growth stages, I've seen venture capital at its best—enabling founders to build category-defining companies—and at its worst—creating misaligned incentives that destroy founder motivation and company culture."

 "The most common founder mistake is treating fundraising as a transaction rather than a partnership formation.
-You're not just raising money; you're choosing board members who'll influence every major decision for the next 5-10 years.
-I tell every entrepreneur: spend as much time reference-checking your potential VCs as they spend diligencing you."
+You're not just raising money; you're choosing board members who'll influence every major decision for the next 5-10 years."

 "Regarding dilution, founders often fixate on ownership percentage at the expense of absolute value creation.
-Would you rather own 100% of a $10M company or 15% of a $500M company?
-The math is obvious, yet I see founders make poor financing decisions preserving ownership at the cost of growth velocity.
-In winner-take-most markets, speed matters more than equity percentage."
+Would you rather own 100% of a $10M company or 15% of a $500M company?"

 "My advice to founders considering venture capital: be honest about your ambitions.
-If you want to build a $50M revenue business with healthy margins and manageable growth, venture capital is wrong for you.
-Pursue revenue-based financing, strategic partnerships, or bootstrap.
-But if you're building for a billion-dollar outcome in a massive market, embrace the VC path fully.
-Half-measures—raising VC reluctantly or with misaligned expectations—create the worst outcomes for everyone."
+If you want to build a $50M revenue business with healthy margins, venture capital is wrong for you.
+But if you're building for a billion-dollar outcome in a massive market, embrace the VC path fully."

 Considering Venture Capital for Your Company?